Background

 Who is in dreams of nightmares?

-Dreams of nightmares are more related to fantastic beings than dreams in general.
+Nightmare dreams are more related to fantastic beings than dreams in general.
 They are less related to animals, much less related to unnamed people, and less related to strangers.

 less than usual